SRA-SiliconValley/jalangi/README.md

 ### Concolic testing

-To perform concolic testing of some JavaScript code present in file, say testme.js, insert the following 4 lines at the top of the file.
+To perform concolic testing of some JavaScript code present in a file, say testme.js, insert the following 4 lines at the top of the file.

+    if (typeof window === "undefined") {
+        require('../../src/js/InputManager');
+        require(process.cwd()+'/inputs');
+    }

 In the code, use J$.readInput(arg) to indicate the inputs to the program.
 Then run the following command to perform concolic testing:

     ./scripts/concolic testme 100000

-The third argument bounds the total number of inputs.
+The third argument bounds the total number of test inputs.
 The command generates a set of input files in the directory jalangi_tmp.
-The input files start with the prefic jalangi_inputs.
-Once the inputs are generated, you can run testme.js on those inputs by ginving the following
+The input files start with the prefix jalangi_inputs.
+Once the inputs are generated, you can run testme.js on those inputs by giving the following
 command:

     ./scripts/rerunall testme